Florida, Mississippi and Alabama declare emergencies ahead of storm Alberto

 The first named storm of this season, Alberto is expected to strengthen as it moves up the Gulf this weekend, the National Hurricane Center said, bringing heavy rains and possible floods to Florida and much of the Southeast in the coming days.

-Cuba is expected to get as much as 15 inches of rain, the hurricane center said in an advisory Saturday, and the Florida Keys and South Florida could get as much as 10 inches.
+Cuba is expected to get as much as 15 inches of rain, the hurricane center said in an advisory Saturday, and the Florida Keys and South Florida could get as many as 10 inches.

-The city of New Orleans urged residents and businesses to "get prepared and stay informed" about the storm.
+New Orleans urged residents and businesses to "get prepared and stay informed" about the storm.
 The main threat is from heavy rain that could lead to flooding, the city said, but also high winds and storm surge could cause problems.

 "I strongly encourage everyone to be safe and stay informed," Mayor LaToya Cantrell said in a statement.